Back to All

 Kaitlin Wightman-Ausman, MT-BC, Music Therapist

-Writing as Therapy
+Writing as Therapy with a Mental Health Journal

-Writing has been around for thousands of years and is typically a skill we learn at a young age.
-We often associate writing with academic or work settings, when in fact, the act of writing can be a powerful therapeutic tool.
 Writing, specifically journaling, can have a significant impact on our mental wellness.
 As a form of self-expression, studies show that journaling can decrease the stress hormone, cortisol, boost memory, and improve emotional intelligence.1 Journaling gives our thoughts a place to go.
 When something feels really big or overwhelming, getting it on paper can make the situation feel more manageable.
 Also, there is no right or wrong way to do it!

 While the actual act of writing is somewhat second nature, journaling can feel daunting for folks who are just getting started.
-Here are some tips to start journaling or to continue your journaling practice.
+Here are some tips on how to start journaling or to continue your journaling practice.

 1. Find a private, comfortable space (maybe light a candle or turn on some soft music).